Jernskegg/ci-portfolio-project-1/README.md

       Code was validated using W3 html and JigSaw css validator without warning or errors.

    * test cases (user story based with screenshots)

+      Seperated career and contact pages to make easier to find the users goals.

+      added confirmation page for forms on career and Contact pages.

    * fixed bugs

       During deployment all external links worked, but all media and images did not.
       This was due to making the incorrect links such as **"/static/*"**.
       To resolve this issue I made sure to put correct pathways to resources.

    * supported screens and browsers